 Student editorial boards work under the direction of student and faculty leadership to publish regular volumes, which can include notes or articles from scholars nationwide, jurists, and students whose writing and research reflects professional and scholarly quality.
 Editorial boards are selected every spring in a competitive process with established selection criteria.

 Arizona Law’s student-run journals allow many students to gain highly valued skills, as they learn to research, write, and edit as well as manage the publication’s business operations.

 Founded in 1959, the Arizona Law Review is a general-interest academic legal journal, edited and published quarterly by Arizona Law students.

 The Arizona Law Review has published symposia, major empirical research projects, and articles from a wide variety of scholars.

 Find out more about the Arizona Law Review.

-The Arizona Journal of International and Comparative Law (AJICIL) is an internationally distributed semi-annual publication dedicated to quality legal scholarship.
+The Arizona Journal of International and Comparative Law (AJICL) is an internationally distributed semi-annual publication dedicated to quality legal scholarship.
 AJICL publishes articles on a wide variety of international and comparative law topics with the goal of providing a forum for debate on current issues affecting international legal development.
 In addition to two annual issues, AJICL is also committed to publishing symposia that highlight international legal developments and emerging areas of international law.

-Visit the AJCIL website.
+Visit the AJICL website.

 “Being an editor on AJELP was a tremendous way to learn environmental law.
 From writing a Comment to reviewing submissions to editing articles, the exposure you get to a range of current environmental topics can’t be replicated — in either a classroom or an office.”